SHARE

 The tessera sanitaria however can’t be applied for online.
 You need to go in person to the ASL, or Agenzia Sanitaria Locale (local health authority) office.

-This is something several of The Local’s readers have asked about recently, as the ongoing coronavirus pandemic makes trekking from office to office a potential health hazard.
+This is something several of The Local’s readers have asked about recently, as the ongoing pandemic makes trekking from office to office a potential health hazard.

 The process is made more complicated because many of Italy’s foreign residents need to pay a yearly contribution towards health insurance.
 (Find more information on who needs to pay below.)